Spare Air is the ultimate travel buddy, especially when traveling to exotic destinations using rented or borrowed equipment.

 Tip from a Spare Air traveler:

-"Have your Spare Air cylinder and regulator exposed in a separate bin with the cylinder clearly empty with no cover.
+"If you place your Spare Air in your carry-on bag, have your Spare Air cylinder and regulator exposed in a separate bin with the cylinder clearly empty with no cover.
 This way, TSA can quickly visually inspect the empty cylinder.
 This will prevent delays in the security line.
 After you have moved through security, cover the cylinder opening, return it to your carry-on bag, and wait until you arrive at your dive destination or home before reattaching the regulator to the cylinder.
 Don't forget your Owner's Manual to answer all your refilling and assembly questions."

 "The Spare Air Travel Pack is a great accessory providing two caps to protect the treaded end regulator, keep dust out of the cylinder, and comes with a few extra o-rings, too!
 The regulator cap is great at keeping the Diaphragms, washer and o-ring in place."